cpp-sc2/blank-bot/README.md

 ### WSL2 Support

 Cross compiling for Windows under WSL2 is supported through `cpp-sc2`.
 See the `cpp-sc2` [documentation](https://github.com/cpp-sc2/cpp-sc2/blob/master/docs/building.md#wsl2-support) for build requirements.
-The build flag remains the same, setting `-DWSL_CROSS_COMPILE=ON`.
+The build flag remains the same, setting `-DWSL2_CROSS_COMPILE=ON`.

 ### Game client version
 By default, the API assumes the latest version of the game client.
 The assumed version can be found in cmake's output, e.g.: